An informational website that discusses wood science and how it relates to wood baseball bats. ">

 How do you meaasure slope-of-grain?

 The new 2009 MLB Bat Supplier Regulations require manufacturers to place an ink dot on the handle of bats.
 This will highlight the angle at which the grain runs.
-This is how the ink spot looks on the bats produced by the author of this website.
+This is an example of what an ink spot looks like with GOOD straight grain...

 OK, so you see the ink spot on a bat.
 And you read in the article earlier that the REQUIRED slope-of-grain is 1:20 on both the radial and tangential surface.
 Now what?